googlegsa/sharepoint.v3/projects/sharepoint/Build_ReadMe.txt

 * connector-logging.jar

 6. From the command prompt, execute the build.xml using "ant" command.
 The 'connector-sharepoint.jar' will be created in the dist/jarfile directory

+To create user data store where all SharePoint groups/user memberships are stored, follow steps 7, 8, and 9:
+7. After registering the connector-manager on GSA, uncomment the below lines from applicationContext.property file and then specify values for all these properties. for example in case of MySQL data base: jdbc.datasource.type=mysql jdbc.datasource.mysql.url=jdbc:mysql://myserver/google_connectors jdbc.datasource.mysql.user=<username>
+jdbc.datasource.mysql.password=<encrypted password>
+Refer connector-manager wiki page http://code.google.com/p/google-enterprise-connector-manager/wiki/EncryptPassword to encrypt password.

+7. After registering the connector-manager on GSA, copy UserDataStoreConfig.properties file (comes along with the connector 2.8 jar) at the following location:
+$CATALINA_HOME\webapps\connector-manager\WEB-INF\connectors\sharepoint-connector

+8. Copy all database specific JDBC implementation libraries under $CATALINA_HOME\webapps\connector-manager\WEB-INF\lib\.
+NOTE:We have tested the 2.8 build with all below mentioned drivers. for MYSQL : mysql-connector-java-5.1.6-bin.jar for MSSQL : sqljdbc.jar
+for Oracle : ojdbc14.jar

+9. Proceed with the creation of connector instance on GSA.